-- Registered Nurse;

-- Diploma in Social Work; and / or

-- NVQ/QCF level 5 Health and Social Care.
+- Registered Nurse; - NVQ/QCF level 5 Health and Social Care.

 Residential staff

 Every house has a dedicated team of staff.
 The number of staff assigned to each house is dependent on the assessed needs of the children living in the house.
 There are three tiers: